airbnb/chronon/README.md

 It allows you to utilize all of the data within your organization, from batch tables, event streams or services to power your AI/ML projects, without needing to worry about all the complex orchestration that this would usually entail.

+More information about Chronon can be found at [chronon.ai](https://chronon.ai/).

 ![High Level](https://chronon.ai/_images/intro.png)